Introduction:

 On the other hand, waterjet cutting doesn’t involve any heating.
 Therefore, you won’t see any HAZ area near the edges.

-Laser Cutting vs Waterjet Cutting: Cost
+5. Laser Cutting VS Waterjet Cutting: Cost

 Cost is a significant consideration when planning to invest in something.
 In the case of sheet metal cutting, cost plays a crucial role, but you must also pay attention to quality.